Honda Fit: Japan

-Japanese models went on sale in September 2013.
-Models available in Japan range from the 13G, 15X, RS and hybrid.
+The third-generation Fit was launched in Japan on 5 September 2013.
+Available in 3 grades: 13G, 15X, RS.

-Non-hybrid models include the 13G (Earth Dreams 1.3-litre Atkinson cycle DOHC i-VTEC engine and CVT transmission), 15X (Earth Dreams 1.5-litre direct injection DOHC i-VTEC engine), RS (Earth Dreams 1.5-litre direct injection DOHC i-VTEC engine).
+The petrol engine variant are offered in 2 different models: the 13G was equipped with 1.3-Litre L13B DOHC i-VTEC paired to a 5-speed manual and Earth Dreams CVT, the 15X and RS was equipped with 1.5-litre L15Z DOHC i-VTEC.
+The RS grade was offered in 6-speed manual and Earth Dreams CVT.

+The Hybrid version are offered in 4 grades: Hybrid, F Package, L Package, and S Package.

 Malaysia

 The Malaysian-market third-generation Jazz is available in S, E, and V trims.
-Regardless of trim level, all variants get a non-direct-injected 1.5-litre L15Z SOHC i-VTEC engine an Earth Dreams CVT.
+Regardless of trim level, all variants get a non-direct-injected 1.5-litre L15Z SOHC i-VTEC engine paired to an Earth Dreams CVT.

 Honda launched the facelifted Jazz and its Hybrid version in June 2017.
 Malaysia is the only country other than Japan to sell the Jazz Sport Hybrid.
 Honda gives 8-year unlimited mileage warranty on the battery.

 Production in Malaysia ceased in October 2021.
 Like in most Southeast Asian countries, the new City Hatchback served as the Jazz replacement for Malaysian market.

 North America

 The U.S. model debuted at the 2014 North American International Auto Show and went on sale in June 2014 for the 2015 model year.
-The third-generation model replaced the previous SOHC engine with an 1.5-litre DOHC i-VTEC engine featuring direct injection and an intake cam using continuously variable cam phasing with a variable lift dual cam lobe profile.
+The third-generation model replaced the previous SOHC engine with a 1.5-litre DOHC i-VTEC engine featuring direct injection and an intake cam using continuously variable cam phasing with a variable lift dual cam lobe profile.
 Transmission options include a 6-speed manual or continuously variable transmission (CVT) with available paddle shifters adopted from the Civic.

 Unlike the previous generation, the third generation was marketed in four trim levels: LX, EX, EX-L, and EX-L with Navigation.
 The Canadian trim levels included the DX, LX, EX, and EX-L with Navigation.
 For the first time, leather seating was introduced to the North American Fit through the EX-L trim.
 The facelift in 2018 also added the Sport trim which sits between the LX and EX trims, with underbody spoiler, exhaust finisher, and orange stitching to cloth seats.
 All Fit trim levels included a multi-angle rear-view backup camera; higher trims include dynamic guidelines.
 Honda's LaneWatch passenger side-view mirror camera was also optional.

 This was the final generation of the Fit marketed in North America.
 A commemorative edition for the Mexican market named "Final Edition" was launched on 1 December 2020 in Azul Sport (Sport Blue) colour, with side wings, a rear spoiler, and a commemorative plaque.